OliveiraDS-hub/ChimeraTE/README.md

 ### Inputs:

   #### 1. Stranded paired-end RNA-seq
+  - It's strongly recommended to use ChimeraTE with RNA-seq replicates.
   #### 2. Reference transcripts (.fasta)
   - In order to run ChimeraTE correctly, this fasta file **must** have a specific header pattern.
 All IDs must be composed firstly by the isoform ID, followed by the gene name.
 For instance, in _D. melanogaster_, the gene FBgn0263977 has two sequences:
   Tim17b-RA_FBgn0263977